 The gap that separates North Africa from Spain is only a few miles wide.

-In fact, the two continents are so close that an architect once suggested a dam be built between the two in order to drain the Mediterranean Sea!
+In fact, the two continents are so close that an architect once suggested a dam be built between the two to drain the Mediterranean Sea!

 People who lived along the Mediterranean Sea hated this idea.

-Take a look at these beautiful locations along the Mediterranean coast and imagine them replaced with infertile land:
+Look at these beautiful locations along the Mediterranean coast and imagine them replaced with infertile land.